The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

 The goal of hypothesis testing is to make an inference about some population parameter of interest, $\theta$, specifically in regards to whether or not there is sufficient evidence to indicate that the parameter is a value other than one which we hypothesize to be true.
-Similar to confidence intervals, when the data do not meet the requirements needed to use traditional hypothesis testing methods, such as the $z$- or $t$-test, bootstrap hypothesis tests are an alternative so long as their own assumptions are met.
 Many early manuscripts and textbooks \parencite[e.g.][]{beran1988prepivoting, hinkley1988bootstrap, tibshirani1993introduction,davison1997bootstrap} give guidance on bootstrap hypothesis testing and discuss possible approaches.
-The approach that we outline next is based on the idea of using a pivotal quantity.
-Readers who desire more details about this approach should reference Chapter 4 of \textcite{davison1997bootstrap} and Chapter 16 of \textcite{tibshirani1993introduction}.
-A summary is given in Table \ref{tab:assumptions2} for readers who are already familiar with these concepts.

-In general, to conduct a one-sample level-$\alpha$ bootstrap hypothesis test of $H_0: \theta = \theta_0$, two components must be obtained: (1) $t(\textbf{X})$, a test statistic, and (2) $\hat{T}_0$, an estimate of, $T$, the distribution of $t(\textbf{X})$, under $H_0$.
-Pivotal bootstrap hypothesis tests use test statistics whose distributions do not depend on any unknown parameters, including $\theta$, so that only $\hat{T}$ needs to be estimated, without regards to $H_0$.
+In order to conduct a one-sample level-$\alpha$ hypothesis test of $H_0: \theta = \theta_0$ based on the simple bootstrap, two components must be obtained: (1) $t(\textbf{X})$, a test statistic, and (2) $\hat{T}_0$, an estimate of T, the distribution of $t(\textbf{X})$, under $H_0$.
+Given these two components we can calculate an approximate $p$-value as the proportion of test statistics that are as or more extreme than $t(\textbf{X})$ under $\hat{T}_0$.

-Using the plug-in principle, $B$ bootstrap test statistics, $t(\textbf{x}^*)$, can be generated from the bootstrap sample data and used to estimate $T$.
-The accuracy of this estimate depends on how well the distribution of $t(\textbf{x}^*)$ approximates that of $t(\textbf{X})$.
-As was the case when estimating quantiles for confidence intervals in the last subsection, the two will conform well when $t(\textbf{X})$ is actually pivotal.

-For a one-sided lower alternative hypothesis, that is $H_A: \theta < \theta_0$, we can calculate the achieved significance level, an approximate p-value, with Here $t(\textbf{x})$ is the observed test statistic, and we use an asterisk to note that this approximate probability is calculated using the distribution of the bootstrap test statistics.
-If the alternative hypothesis is one-sided upper, then and if it is two-sided, then

-In all cases, we reject $H_0$ if $ASL < \alpha$, where $\alpha$ is the desired significance level.
-Note that the form of the two-sided ASL assumes that the distribution of bootstrap test statistics is symmetric about zero.
-In general, the calculation of a two-sided p-value works best when the distribution of the test statistic is symmetric about zero \parencite[see][]{mudholkar2009defining, dunne1996two}.